EvaSeidlmayer/orcid-for-wikidata/README.md

 ### 1. Preparation _ORCID_ data

-Download the ORCID database dump (see <https://orcid.org/content/orcid-public-data-file-use-policy>), e.g. <https://doi.org/10.23640/07243.9988322.v2> for October 2019.
-You do not need to unpack the  tar.gz-archive.
-Besides the multiple _activities_-files containing information on works, affiliation, education, fundings, memberships etc. of the registered researchers only a single meta-file contains the basic information on the researchers called _summaries_.
+Download the ORCID database dump from figshare (see <https://orcid.org/content/orcid-public-data-file-use-policy>) leads to <https://orcid.figshare.com/articles/dataset/ORCID_Public_Data_File_2020/13066970/1> for 2020 issue.
+You do not need to unpack the tar.gz archive.
+Besides the multiple _activities_-files containing information on works, affiliation, education, fundings, memberships etc. of the registered researchers only a single meta file contains the basic information on the researchers called _summaries_.
 The ORCID data consists of eleven "activity" files containing information on publications, education, employement etc.
-A meta file "summary" contain the overview information on the persons holding a ORCID iD.
+A meta file "summaries" contain the overview information on the persons holding a ORCID iD.

 From ORCID we create a data set on publications an IDs (1.1) and a data set on the researchers (1.2).